Aryansh-S/USACO/README.md

 before use in-contest.
 If you want to #include <bits/stdc++.h> but your compiler does not allow you to do so, simply go to the file "stdc++.h" and follow the unofficial directions at the top.
+The "src" folder just contains source files and images that are integrated elsewhere; you can ignore it.

 # Time Complexity
 Design Efficient Algorithms